 This document is in two parts.
 The first part is the prospectus supplement, which describes the specific terms of this offering and also updates information contained in the accompanying prospectus and the documents incorporated by reference into the prospectus.
 The second part is the accompanying prospectus, which gives more general information, some of which may not apply to this offering.
-To the extent there is a conflict between the information contained in this prospectus supplement and the information contained in the accompanying prospectus, the information in this prospectus supplement and the information contained in the accompanying prospectus, the information in this prospectus supplement shall control.
-In addition, any statement in a filing we make with the Securities and Exchange Commission, or the SEC, that adds to, updates or changes information contained in an earlier filing we made with the SEC shall be deemed to modify and supersede such information in the earlier filing.
+To the extent there is a conflict between the information contained in this prospectus supplement and the information in this prospectus, the information in this prospectus supplement shall control.
+In addition, any statement in a filing we make with the SEC that adds to, updates or changes information contained in an earlier filing we made with the SEC shall be deemed to modify and supersede such information in the earlier filing.

 You should read this document together with additional information described under the heading "Where You Can Find More Information and Incorporation by Reference" in this prospectus supplement.
-You should rely only on the information contained or incorporated by reference in this prospectus supplement and the accompany prospectus.
+You should rely only on the information contained or incorporated by reference in this prospectus supplement and the accompanying prospectus.
 Neither we nor the underwriters have authorized anyone to provide you with different information.
 If anyone provides you with different or inconsistent information, you should not rely on it.
-You should assume that the information in this prospectus supplement and the accompanying prospectus, as well as the information we have previously filed with the SEC and incorporated by reference in this document, is accurate only as of its date or the dates which are specified in those documents, as applicable, regardless of the time of delivery of this prospectus supplement and the accompanying prospectus or any sale of shares of our common stock.
+You should assume that the information in this prospectus supplement and the accompanying prospectus, as well as the information we have previously filed with the SEC and incorporated by reference in this document, is accurate only as of its date or the dates which are specified in those documents, as applicable, regardless of the time of delivery of this prospectus supplement and the accompanying prospectus or any sale of the notes.